auth0/docs/articles/api-auth/grant/authorization-code.md

 ## Overview of the flow

 The **Authorization Code Grant** (defined in [RFC 6749, section 4.1](https://tools.ietf.org/html/rfc6749#section-4.1)) is a flow where the browser receives an Authorization Code from Auth0 and sends this to the web app.
-The web app will then interact with Auth0 and exchange the Authorization Code for an [access_token](/tokens/access-token), and optionally an [id_token](/tokens/id-token) and a [refresh_token](/tokens/refresh_token).
-The web app can now use this `access_token` to call the API on behalf of the user.
+The web app will then interact with Auth0 and exchange the Authorization Code for an [Access Token](/tokens/access-token), and optionally an [id_token](/tokens/id-token) and a [refresh_token](/tokens/refresh_token).
+The web app can now use this `Access Token` to call the API on behalf of the user.

 ![Authorization Code Grant](/media/articles/api-auth/authorization-code-grant.png)